loeffner/KOReader.patches/weather/README.md

 ## Weather patches
-I am currently working on these patches.

-There are a few [minor issues](https://github.com/roygbyte/weather.koplugin/pull/1) with the weather plugin that I would like to resolve before releasing.
+There are a few [minor issues](https://github.com/roygbyte/weather.koplugin/pull/1) with the weather plugin, but this patch should still work.

 ### [🞂 2-weather-lockscreen.lua](2-weather-lockscreen.lua)
 Requires the [Weather](https://github.com/roygbyte/weather.koplugin) plugin.

 Display weather conditions as a lockscreen/screensaver with weather icons.